klepas/bruins-site/papers/_posts/2013-06-13-The-Struggle-for-the-Ordinary.md

 ---
 layout: post
+title: >-
-title: "The Struggle for the Ordinary——Was für eine Konsumtheorie braucht die Umweltpolitik?"
+  The Struggle for the Ordinary——Was für eine Konsumtheorie braucht die Umweltpolitik?
-date: 2013-06-13
+date: {}
-version: "09.07.13, 21:30 pm"
+version: '09.07.13, 21:30 pm'
 author: Carleton B. Christensen
+abstract: >-

-abstract: "I will be adding an abstract later.<br>This is a paper held on 13<sup>th.</sup>, June, 2013, in the Doktorandenkolloquium of Prof. Dr. Axel Honneth, Institut für Philosophie, Goethe-Universität, Frankfurt am Man."
+  I will be adding an abstract later.<br>This is a paper held on 13<sup>th.</sup>, June, 2013, in the Doktorandenkolloquium of Prof. Dr. Axel Honneth, Institut für Philosophie, Goethe-Universität, Frankfurt am Man.
+published: true
 ---

 ## Einleitung